andreas122001/bayesian-hyperparameter-optimization/README.md

 This is a small demo project on using Bayesian Optimization for finding the best learning rate for a ResNet model on the Fashion MNIST dataset.

 Supports the use of different epochs, batch sizes, and ResNet layer sizes.
 The optimizer assumes a range of 0.001 and 1.0, as a LR of 0.0 doesn't make sense.
+A Sobol sequence is used to generate initial samples for the Gaussian Process.

 ## Installation